Hasuzawa/aws-projects/aws/14-instance-store/README.md

 ## Summary

-Instance with a non-root block volume and an instance store.
+Instance with a attached block volume and an instance store.

 ## EBS Volume